Sunwood-ai-labs/AMATERASU/docs/README.en.md

 >This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
 Approximately 90% of the release notes, README, and commit messages were generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).

 >[!NOTE]
 >AMATERASU is the successor project to [MOA](https://github.com/Sunwood-ai-labs/MOA).
-It has evolved to run each AI service on a separate EC2 instance using Docker Compose, making deployment with Terraform significantly easier.
+It has been improved to run each AI service in a separate EC2 instance using Docker Compose, enabling easier deployment with Terraform.

 ## 🚀 Project Overview

 AMATERASU is an automation tool for building Large Language Model (LLM) platforms on AWS.
-Building upon the functionality of MOA, it provides more flexible scaling and management by running each service on an independent EC2 instance.
+Building on the functionality of MOA, it provides more flexible scaling and management by running each service on a separate EC2 instance.

 ### Key Features:
 - Simple EC2 instance management using Terraform
-- Independent EC2 instances and Docker Compose environments for each service
+- Separate EC2 instances and Docker Compose environments for each service
 - Service-level scaling and operation
 - Secure communication and access control